-- 5.1 The proposal for the site is to demolish the existing house and then construct a new detached dwelling; the scheme is similar (in terms of impact on trees) as a previously approved scheme for the site. - 5.2 The new house will utilise the existing in / out driveway. - 5.3 The proposed location of the above structures can be seen on the appended plan.
+5.1 The proposal for the site is to construct a pair of semidetached houses following the demolition of the existing garage buildings.

+5.2 The existing access from Manor Way will be used for the new development.

+5.3 The proposed location of the above structures can be seen on the appended plan.